On the Complexity of the Orbit Problem: Application of Baker's Theorem

 The difficult case is when $b$ is on the unit circle.
-We will use Baker's theorem to derive a bound on $n$.
-Consider the angle $\Lambda$ between $\lambda^{n}$ and $b$.
-This angle can be zero for at most one value of $n$, because $\lambda$ is not a root of unity.
-Otherwise, we have
+Here we will use Baker's Theorem to derive a bound on $n$.
+Consider the angle $\Lambda$ between $\lambda^n$ and $b$.
+Since $\lambda$ is not a root of unity, by Lemma~\ref{lem: algebraic number power problem}, this angle can be zero for at most one value of $n$, which is polynomially large in $\len{I}$.
+Otherwise, write